samirayc/text-editor/README.md

 ## Usage

-To use application offline, visit deployed link: ENTER LINK HERE and install to use.
+To use application offline, visit deployed [link](https://text-editor-74r8.onrender.com/) and install to use.

 ## Technologies